opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 .. ocv:pyoldfunction:: cv.ConvexityDefects(contour, convexhull, storage)-> convexityDefects

-    :param contour: Input contour
+    :param contour: Input contour.

-    :param convexhull: Convex hull obtained using  :ocv:cfunc:`ConvexHull2`  that should contain pointers or indices to the contour points, not the hull points themselves (the  ``returnPoints``  parameter in  :ocv:cfunc:`ConvexHull2`  should be 0)
+    :param convexhull: Convex hull obtained using  :ocv:cfunc:`ConvexHull2`  that should contain pointers or indices to the contour points, not the hull points themselves (the  ``returnPoints``  parameter in  :ocv:cfunc:`ConvexHull2`  should be zero).

     :param storage: Container for the output sequence of convexity defects.
-If it is NULL, the contour or hull (in that order) storage is used
+If it is NULL, the contour or hull (in that order) storage is used.

 The function finds all convexity defects of the input contour and returns a sequence of the ``CvConvexityDefect`` structures, where ``CvConvexityDetect`` is defined as: ::